New Zealand moves to abolish Maori health authority despite protests

 The legislation heralds the “start of a new vision for Maori health”, he said.

-The Maori Health Authority, or Te Aka Whai Ora, was established in 2022 to improve the health outcomes of Maori, who make up 17 percent of New Zealand’s population and have higher levels of deprivation and imprisonment and worse health outcomes than the broader population.
+Known as Te Aka Whai Ora, the Maori Health Authority was established in 2022 to improve the health outcomes of Maori, who make up 17 percent of New Zealand’s people and have higher levels of deprivation and imprisonment and worse health outcomes than the broader population.

 The move was recommended by a permanent commission, known as the Waitangi Tribunal, which has been hearing claims from Maori since the 1970s and suggesting redress where necessary.